4 Days in Santorini Itinerary: The Ultimate Break in Greece

 Getting around Santorini

 It costs approximately 30 euros to get to your hotel from Santorini Airport.
 Either book a car rental or organise your hotel transfer in advance.
-It will work out cheaper if not the same price as getting a taxi from the airport but is much more convenient.
+It will work out cheaper, if not the same price as getting a taxi from the airport, but it is much more convenient.

-Public transport in Santorini is really good, and you can easily get to the main tourist locations by public bus.
+Public transport in Santorini is good, and you can easily get to the main tourist locations by public bus.
 However, the timetables aren’t that frequent, so the best way is to drive if you can.

-It is best to rent a quad bike because of the rocky terrain, particularly when driving to the beaches.
-Best of all, you will likely only need a standard drivers licence to hire one.
+It is best to rent a quad bike to complete your Santorini road trip Itinerary because of the rocky terrain, particularly when driving to the beaches.
+You will likely only need a standard driver’s licence to hire one.
+However, this option isn’t recommended if you’re travelling to Santorini in Winter.

 Where to Stay in Santorini

-If you’re looking for somewhere to stay on a budget, then avoid Oia.
-Some of the cheaper locations that still have things to do nearby are near the beaches.
+Avoid Oia if you’re looking for somewhere to stay on a budget.
+Some cheaper locations still have things to do nearby are near the beaches.
 Unfortunately, hotels with a view have a hefty price tag, but you can avoid this by staying inland or in places that don’t include a pool.

 Are you looking for nightlife and an ample selection of bars, restaurants and evening entertainment?
 Then look for the best hotels in Fira.
-There are some Caldera views in Fira, but most hotels are inland, which means there are also affordable options.
+There are some Caldera views in Fira, but most hotels are inland, so there are also affordable options.

-Santorini isn’t well-known for its beaches, so purposely base yourself near one typically saves costs.
+Santorini isn’t well-known for its beaches, so purposely basing yourself near one typically saves costs.
 The best beaches in Santorini are Perissa beach and Perivolos (technically the same area), so stay near these if you want quality beach time.

 Oia is the epitome of what people see when they envisage Santorini.
 The sunset and the sunrise are both beautiful from this location, and there are many boutique hotels and places to stay.
 However, it is the most expensive, and you will have to shuffle past hoards of people trying to take their perfect photos.
 So, unless you’re dying to stay here, try nearby Imerovigli for amazing Caldera sunset views and cheaper but still luxurious hotels.